t3t3/QtBuilder/README.md

 PRECONDITIONS

 - Uses imdisk to speed up building; depending on the Qt version and included options 8-12GB RAM is needed!
-...imdisk is available here: http://www.ltr-data.se/opencode.html/#ImDisk
+ ... imdisk is available here: http://www.ltr-data.se/opencode.html/#ImDisk
 - Can be configured to use other disks instead (what of course substantially slows down builindg).
 - Needs jom in the /bin folder of the base Qt installation.
-...jom is available here: https://download.qt.io/official_releases/jom/
+ ... jom is available here: https://download.qt.io/official_releases/jom/

 *** ATTENTION ***